swiftlang/swift-evolution/proposals/0338-clarify-execution-non-actor-async.md

 There is still room under this proposal for `async` functions to dynamically inherit their executor from their caller.
 It simply needs to be opt-in rather than opt-out.
 This does not seem like such an urgent need that it needs to be part of this proposal.

-While `reasync` functions have not yet been proposed, it would probably be reasonable for them to inherit executors, since they deliberately blur the lines between synchronous and asynchonous operation.
+While `reasync` functions have not yet been proposed, it would probably be reasonable for them to inherit executors, since they deliberately blur the lines between synchronous and asynchronous operation.

 To allow the caller to use a stronger sendability rule, to avoid over-constraining static optimization of switching, and to support a more efficient ABI, this kind of inheritance should be part of the function signature of the callee.